Coping With Mental Health: Psychotherapy

-Many different professionals can provide therapy, including:5
+Many different professionals can provide therapy, including the following.6

 - Psychiatric or mental health nurse practitioners may hold a master’s or doctoral degree in nursing.
 Nurse practitioners assess, diagnose, and provide therapy for mental health conditions or substance use disorders.
-In some states, they are also qualified to prescribe and monitor drugs.
+In some states, they are also qualified to prescribe and monitor medicines.

 - Licensed clinical social workers hold at least a master’s degree in social work and are licensed by the state.
 These professionals may work in various settings, including schools, hospitals, clinics, and other agencies.
 Social workers help people with problems in their everyday lives.

 - Licensed professional counselors hold at least a master’s degree.
 Counselors may provide therapy but cannot prescribe drugs.

 - Licensed marriage and family therapists hold at least a master’s degree and are licensed by the state.
 These therapists help people manage and solve problems in their relationships.

 What should you look for in a therapist?